Three Little Birds: Writing and inspiration

-The source of Marley's inspiration for the lyrics of "Three Little Birds" remains disputed.
-(1)Some people in the industry believe Bob was actually using this as a metaphor for the way they had to grow cannabis!
-Collecting bird droppings for its nutrients makes one of the best ways to grow top quality cannabis.
-These land and sea birds both needed to combine droppings to creat this tea can be found flying around the island giving them easy access to the needed resources.
-(2)They are partly inspired by birds that Marley was fond of that used to fly and sit next to his home.
-Tony Gilbert, a long time friend of Marley, was present at the time he was writing the song and elaborated, "Bob got inspired by a lot of things around him, he observed life.
+Marley's inspiration for the lyrics of "Three Little Birds" remains disputed.
+Some believe Marley was using birds as a metaphor for the way Jamaicans grew cannabis.
+Some believe the lyrics are partly inspired by birds that Marley was fond of that used to fly and sit next to his home.
+Tony Gilbert, a friend of Marley's when the song was written, said, "Bob got inspired by a lot of things around him.
+He observed life.
 I remember the three little birds.
 They were pretty birds, canaries, who would come by the windowsill at Hope Road."
 However, three female singers from the reggae group I Threes who did shows with Marley claim it is a reference to them.
-I Threes member Marcia Griffiths remarked, "After the song was written, Bob would always refer to us as the Three Little Birds.
-After a show, there would be an encore, sometimes people even wanted us to go back onstage four times.
+I Threes member Marcia Griffiths said, "After the song was written, Bob would always refer to us as the Three Little Birds.
+After a show, there would be an encore; sometimes people even wanted us to go back onstage four times.
 Bob would still want to go back and he would say, 'What is my Three Little Birds saying?'"

 The song is written in the key of A major.